-Content management system also popularly referred to as CMS is a website management software.
-This piece of software provides a user-friendly interface to create, collaborate, edit, archive, and manage your website’s content.
+The content management system also popularly referred to as CMS is a website management software.
+CMS provides a user-friendly interface to create, collaborate, edit, archive, and manage your website’s content.
 Thus, it helps eliminate the need to hand-code a website.

-The most popular CMS is an open-source software called wordpress.
-In general, open-source means that the original source code is freely available and can be redistributed or modified.
-This software allows anyone to either add or tweak features that can be utilized to their advantage.
+The most popular CMS is an open-source software called WordPress.
+In general, open-source means that the source code is freely available and can be redistributed or modified.
+Software like these allows anyone to make instant customizations to the website.

-Despite CMS being a powerful tool that has evolved significantly, it has its flaws and being aware of them will help you make informed decisions.
+Though CMS is a powerful tool that has evolved significantly, it has its flaws, and being aware of them will help you make informed decisions.

 Disadvantages of Content Management System

 Visitors usually have a shorter attention span.
-If a website doesn’t load fast enough, they will bounce onto the next website.
+If a website doesn’t load fast enough, users will bounce onto the next website.
 Also, Google prefers fast-loading sites with constant updates.
-Therefore, CMS gives those sites a higher SEO priority.
-With constant updates, the website becomes bigger.
 CMS is data-driven, as the website becomes bulky, the loading time also increases which is not preferable.

 CMS comes with financial hidden costs as well.
 It might be in the form of paid plugins, themes, premium updates, and many more.
 Superficially, it looks well and good to have a highly affordable website.
 But if you are planning on expanding your customer base and adding functionalities to a base website, it comes at a hefty price.